forrestjgq/lsp/thread/pwpt/pthread1.md

 > Time is a synchronization mechanism.

 In many cases you provide synchronization between a series of processes yourself, maybe without even thinking about it.
 For example, you run the compiler after you've finished editing the source files.
 It wouldn't occur to you to compile them first, or even at the same time.
-That's elementary reallife synchronization.
+That's elementary real-life synchronization.

 > UNIX pipes and files can be synchronization mechanisms.

 In other cases you may use more complicated software synchronization mechanisms.
-When you type "**ls | more**" to a shell to pass the output of the **ls** command into the more command, you're describing synchronization by specifying a data dependency.
-The shell starts both commands right away, but the more command can't generate any output until it receives input from **ls** through the pipe.
-Both commands proceed concurrently (or even in parallel on a multiprocessor) with **ls** supplying data and more processing that data, independently of each other.
-If the pipe buffer is big enough, **ls** could complete before more ever started; but more can't ever get ahead of ls.
+When you type "`ls | more`" to a shell to pass the output of the `ls` command into the `more` command, you're describing synchronization by specifying a data dependency.
+The shell starts both commands right away, but the more command can't generate any output until it receives input from `ls` through the pipe.
+Both commands proceed concurrently (or even in parallel on a multiprocessor) with `ls` supplying data and more processing that data, independently of each other.
+If the pipe buffer is big enough, `ls` could complete before more ever started; but more can't ever get ahead of ls.

 Some UNIX commands perform synchronization internally.
-For example, the command "**cc -o thread thread.c**" might involve a number of separate processes.
-The **cc** command might be a "front end" to the C language environment, which runs a filter to expand preprocessor commands (like **#include** and **#if**), a compiler to translate the program into an intermediate form, an optimizer to reorder the translation, an assembler to translate the intermediate form into object language, and a loader to translate that into an executable binary file.
-As with **ls | more**, all these programs may be running at the same time, with synchronization provided by pipes, or by access to temporary files.
+For example, the command "`cc -o thread thread.c`" might involve a number of separate processes.
+The `cc` command might be a "front end" to the C language environment, which runs a filter to expand preprocessor commands (like `#include` and `#if`), a compiler to translate the program into an intermediate form, an optimizer to reorder the translation, an assembler to translate the intermediate form into object language, and a loader to translate that into an executable binary file.
+As with `ls | more`, all these programs may be running at the same time, with synchronization provided by pipes, or by access to temporary files.

 UNIX processes can operate asynchronously because each process includes all the information needed to execute code.
 The operating system can save the state of one process and switch to another without affecting the operation of either.
 Any general-purpose asynchronous "entity" needs enough state to enable the operating system to switch between them arbitrarily.
 But a UNIX process includes additional state that is not directly related to "execution context," such as an address space and file descriptors.